 Lists of anticipated teacher vacancies shall be posted by May 1 of the school year preceding the year in which the vacancies are anticipated.

 C. New Employees

-Newly hired employees shall receive their assignment(s) from the Director of Personnel Services or the Board Secretary, where applicable.
+Newly hired employees shall receive their assignment(s) from the Assistant Superintendent for Personnel Services or the Board Secretary, where applicable.

 D. Vacancies